 Ever mindful of healthy eating choices, her focus on nutrition and healthy lifestyle not only benefits readers, but her own active family, as well.
-Her husband, Greg, is a distance cyclist, and Vinson is a highly ranked cross-country runner, while Ying immerses herself in competitive badminton to stay in shape.
+Her husband, Greg, is a distance cyclist, and Vinson is a highly ranked crosscountry runner, while Ying immerses herself in competitive badminton to stay in shape.

 Compestine learned to cook by helping her Nai Nai (grandmother) in the kitchen, but she confesses her primary motivation was to get to the food before her two brothers did!
 She didn't develop a passion for cooking until she moved to this country for graduate school.
-After Vinson was born, she began writing cookbooks and ever since he was very young, they've spent a lot of good, quality time in the kitchen.
+After Vinson was born, she began writing cookbooks and ever since he was very young, they've spent a lot ing in Russia, I missed eating of good, quality time in the kitchen.

-"We are busy, but cooking has been a wonderful way for me to connect with my son," Compestine pointed out.
+'We are busy, but cooking has been a wonderful way for me to connect with my son," Compestine pointed out.
 "He always helped out in the kitchen by washing and, later, chopping veggies.
 Now, he is a great cook, himself, and cooks for his own friends when they come over."

-Compestine, who has lived in Lafayette for the past eight years, told me that she and Vinson go to the Moraga
+Lafayette for the past eight years, told me that she and Vinson go to lifestyle."

-Farmers' Market every Sunday together.
+every Sunday together.
 Sometimes her husband also goes along after his morning bike ride.

 "I love it, because it's precious time with our son ... and I get to shop all the booths while Vinson and Greg carry the bags," she remarked.
-"I'm the empty-handed woman at the farmers' market!"
+"I'm the emptyhanded woman at the farmers' market!"